- Mandatory grounds for entry clearance refusal

 This type of exception seemed potentially to have arisen when Chinese dissident artist Ai Weiwei was refused entry to the UK.
 The decision to refuse him entry was quickly reversed but the initial decision seemed to be on the basis of failure to declare a conviction that was not publicly recorded anywhere.

-This exception is different from convictions which the treatment of offences which occurred outside of the UK (see below).
+This exception is different from convictions which the treatment of offences which occurred outside of the UK (see above).

-As well as the mandatory bans from entry to the UK, the Secretary of State has the power to refuse an application when an individual:
+As well as the mandatory bans from entry to the UK, the Secretary of State has the power to refuse an application when a person:

-- has been convicted of an offence but not sentenced to prison in the last 12 months (paragraph 320(18A) of part 9; paragraph S-EC.2.5 of Appendix FM; and paragraph V3.5(a) of Appendix V
+- has been convicted of an offence but not sentenced to prison in the last 12 months: paragraph 320(18A) of part 9; paragraph S-EC.2.5 of Appendix FM; and paragraph V3.5(a) of Appendix V

-- exclusion deemed to be in the public good for example because of poor character, conduct or associations (paragraph 320(19) of part 9.
+- their exclusion is deemed to be in the public good for example because of poor character, conduct or associations: paragraph 320(19) of part 9.
 Equivalent provisions are found in Appendix FM (paragraph S-EC.1.5) and Appendix V (paragraph V.3.3), although as mandatory rather than discretionary grounds for exclusion

 In these cases, there is a presumption that an application will be refused because the wording of the rules is that a claim “should normally be refused”, but it does not have to be refused.